ibexa/documentation-developer/docs/guide/content_model.md

 ![Diagram of an example Content item](img/content_model_item_diagram.png)

-The Fields that are available in a Content item are defined by the Content Type to which the Content item belongs.
+The Fields of a Content item are defined by the Content Type to which the Content item belongs.

-# Content Types
+## Content Types

 ### Content Type metadata